derekdip/PhotonReactNative/README.md

 ## Overview

-Photon's Realtime Solution: Utilizes Photon Engine for efficient and scalable multiplayer networking, allowing players to interact in real-time within the game environment.
-Simple Movement Mechanics: Implements straightforward player movement mechanics for 2D gameplay.
-Cross-Platform Compatibility: Built with Expo, the project ensures cross-platform compatibility, allowing players to enjoy the game on both iOS and Android devices.
+This Expo React Native project integrates Photon Engine's Realtime Solution, providing a multiplayer networking framework for React Native Expo projects.
+Leveraging Photon's capabilities, players can engage in real-time interactions within the game environment.
+The project features straightforward 2D player movement mechanics, offering an intuitive and user-friendly experience.
+Built with Expo ensures cross-platform compatibility.

 ## Prerequisites
 1. Ensure you have Node.js and npm installed on your machine.
 You can download them from Node.js official website.